Skip Navigation

 Erika Hanson, JD

-Erika HansonErika Hanson (she/her) is a Clinical Instructor at the Center for Health Law and Policy Innovation of Harvard Law School where her work focuses on addressing the social determinants of health and health equity.
-Through this work, she advises community-based organizations, state agencies, and coalitions regarding the legal pathways and policy implementation strategies to integrate payment and delivery of health-related social needs services — such as food and housing supports for those with chronic illness, experiencing high-risk pregnancy, and others in need — into our health care system.
-Erika also leads the Center’s work as a partner to design Guaranteed Income as treatment pilots for seriously ill patients and their families.
+Erika Hanson (she/her) is a Clinical Instructor at the Center for Health Law and Policy Innovation of Harvard Law School where her work focuses on addressing the social determinants of health and reproductive justice.
+Through this work, she advises federal and state agencies, health care providers and community-based organizations, payers, and coalitions regarding the legal pathways and policy implementation strategies for health care financing and delivery of health-related social needs services — such as food and housing supports for those with chronic illness or high-risk pregnancy.
+Erika also leads the Center’s work as a partner to design cash payment as treatment pilots for seriously ill patients and their families.

 Prior to joining Harvard, Erika was a Staff Attorney at The Legal Aid Society in New York City for nearly five years, where she represented clients, conducted class action litigation, and led policy advocacy on a wide range of health law issues.
 Before moving to New York, Erika was a Georgetown Women’s Law and Public Policy Fellow and a Reproductive Rights & Health Legal Fellow at the National Women’s Law Center in Washington, D.C.
+She is a licensed member of the New York State Bar.

 Rachel Landauer, JD MPH